denten-books/plain-text/2-device.md

-of the previous one on literary theory, even in the absence of direct evidence for an explicit intellectual connection.[^ln2-moaran] My goal is not to prove that such a connection exists, but rather to irreparably entangle the two genealogies while highlighting a shared set of ideas, assumptions, and concerns.
+of the previous one on literary theory, even in the absence of direct evidence for an explicit intellectual connection.[^ln2-moaran] My goal is not to prove that such a connection exists, but rather to irreparably entangle the two genealogies while highlighting a number of shared ideas, assumptions, and concerns.
 The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments prevalent in the philosophy of Ludwig Wittgenstein and subsequently to the ideas of Alan Turing, his